biodiversitydata-se/SBDI4R/README.md

                   grouped=FALSE, taxon_level="species",
                   pch='+')
 ```
-Note that the plot is saved to a pdf file that you have to locate on your computer.
+Note that the plot is saved to a pdf file in the current working directory.
+You can find that by getwd()

 There are many other ways of producing spatial plots in R. The `leaflet` package provides a simple method of producing browser-based maps with panning, zooming, and background layers:
 ```R